liutaocode/talking_face_preprocessing/README.md

 <img src='asserts/FAzSK8PLmGI_pose.gif' width=40% />

-The angle range of yaw, pitch, and roll is from -180 to +180 degrees.
-In reality, for faces, it is mainly concentrated from -90 to +90.
-Below is an example showing the actual dataset for a single image.
+The range of angles for yaw, pitch, and roll extends from -180 to +180 degrees.
+However, in practice, for facial orientations, it is predominantly within the range of -90 to +90 degrees.
+Below is an example that displays the actual dataset for a single image.

 <img src='asserts/VoxCeleb2_id03765_mCkWsZ4uVDM_00169_000172.png' width=40% />